politear/scala-style-guide/README.md

-# Databricks Scala Guide
+# Zignal Labs Scala Guide

-At Databricks, our engineers work on some of the most actively developed Scala codebases in the world, including our own internal repo called "universe" as well as the various open source projects we contribute to, e.g. [Apache Spark](https://spark.apache.org) and [Delta Lake](https://delta.io/).
-This guide draws from our experience coaching and working with our engineering teams as well as the broader open source community.
+This guide was adapted from the [Databricks Style Guide](https://github.com/databricks/scala-style-guide) and modified to suite Zignal Labs' specific needs.

 Code is __written once__ by its author, but __read and modified multiple times__ by lots of other engineers.
 As most bugs actually come from future modification of the code, we need to optimize our codebase for long-term, global readability and maintainability.
 The best way to achieve this is to write simple code.